Aflaungos/A72-Hidden-Mods/README.md

 > ⚠️ Note: It should only be used on the Galaxy M23/F23 (SM-M236B/SM-E236B) running the corresponding android security patch version as written in the releases. <br/>The changes are always reversile, by simply removing the module in magisk.

 ### ❔ Troubleshooting:
-- Back Camera 1080p 60FPS: Video stutters, disable auto fps and stabilization
+- Back Camera 1080p 60FPS: Video stutters, disable "Auto FPS" and "Stabilization"
 - If camera app crashes (or other issues like error on 50MP mode) please clear camera app data.
 - If system apps start crashing, boot into your Recovery and on